We encourage you to check websites for your destinations before visiting for the latest health and safety guidelines in place.

 With thousands of acres of wilderness to investigate, Acadia National Park provides the perfect antidote to technological distractions.
 At Acadia, you and your family have many choices for observing nature at work, including: walking through the woods and seeing squirrels, salamanders and deer; climbing a mountain and watching for peregrine falcons while you pick wild blueberries; or kneeling down next to a tidal pool and studying crabs, starfish, shrimp and periwinkles.

 If you time it right, you and your family can hear the booming sounds of waves crashing into Thunder Hole, sending sprays 40 feet into the air.
 If you climb Cadillac Mountain early in the morning, you can be the first in the United States to witness that day's sunrise.
+From May 26 through Oct 19, vehicle reservations are required for Cadillac Summit Road between sunrise and sunset.

 You and your kids can take a horse-drawn carriage ride along the park's carriage paths to explore the island the way John D. Rockefeller and his guests once did (you can also bike along these paths).
 You can also get a different perspective on the park aboard a tour boat.
 What you and your kids will see from the deck looks much like it did when Samuel de Champlain first broke the horizon in the fall of 1604.